-Food for thought about Primary Billiary Cirrhosis in 2006
+Food for thought about Primary Billiary Cirrhosis

 Over the past two decades, nearly one hundred people in our laboratory at UC Davis helped to develop a very detailed immunological and demographical profile of who gets primary biliary cirrhosis (PBC).
 PBC still remains an enigmatic autoimmune disease characterized by the presence of antimitochondrial antibodies (AMA), destruction of small bile ducts and, ultimately over a variable time, cirrhosis.
 For this reason, the term 'primary biliary cirrhosis' is in most cases unfortunate and does not properly reflects the real liver condition where cirrhosis is not present.
 Other names that do not imply the presence of cirrhosis have been coined, including 'chronic autoimmune cholangitis', but none of these is currently used for clinical purposes.

 Like most autoimmune diseases, PBC is much more common in women than men, with reported female to male ratios ranging from 3:1 in Sweden to 22:1 in Estonia.
 Our current estimate is that 9 out of 10 patients are females.

 PBC is considered a disease of middle age individuals, with most cases diagnoses between ages 40-60.
 PBC occurrence is pediatric age is limited to two known cases diagnosed before the age of 16.

 PBC is thought to be more commonly found in specific areas of the world.
 In particular, disease frequency varies between 10 and 400 cases per million population.
 It has been suggested that PBC is more common in northern countries, including England, Sweden, and Northern American states.